Dynamic Presentations for Major Events

 Here we will explore two examples of Prezis that launched the five-year strategies for Parkland Corporation and Rocky Mountain Equipment.

-Parkland Fuel Corporation (TSX: PKI), one of North America’s fastest growing independent marketers of fuel and petroleum products, enjoys a very bright future today.
-However, when I joined Parkland in May of 2010 to build their investor relations platform, it was an income trust in the middle of its “perfect storm.”
-I was part of the team that led Parkland’s turnaround.
+Parkland Corporation (TSX: PKI), one of North America’s fastest growing independent marketers of fuel and convenience food products, enjoys a very bright future today.
+However, in May of 2010 it was an income trust in the middle of its “perfect storm” caused by the:

 - End of the tax advantage of being an income trust.

 - Impending loss of a lucrative supply contract that investors had no idea how to quantify due to its highly confidential nature.